John Erskine, Earl of Mar (1675–1732)

-Clan Mar and the legacy of John Erskine
+Clan Mar historical background

-The Mormaerdom of Mar, one of Scotland's seven ancient provinces or kingdoms, was historically governed by a Mormaer, an ancient Pictish title analogous to an Earl.
-This title, indicative of a high-ranking noble status second only to the monarchy, was held by the rulers of Mar, a region in ancient Pictish society.
+The Mormaerdom of Mar, one of Scotland's seven historical provinces or kingdoms during the Pictish era, was governed by a Mormaer, an ancient Pictish title analogous to an Earl.
+This title, indicative of a high-ranking noble status second only to the monarchy.

 Folio 5 recto from the Book of Deer (Cambridge University Library, MS. II.6.32), Text from the Gospel of Matthew, starting at Matt.
 1:18, with Chi Rho monogram.
 The text in the margins is amongst the oldest surviving Gaelic text from Scotland.

-The House of Mar is recognized as one of Scotland's oldest noble houses, with its origins tracing back to at least the 11th century.
-The earldom has a storied history involving Celtic and feudal traditions, making it one of the most ancient hereditary titles in the British Isles.
-It has direct ties to the Kingdom of Mar, which was among the nine established Pictish Kingdoms.
-Initially, the leaders of Mar were known as 'mormaors', a term signifying their elevated position in Pictish society.
-By the onset of the 10th century, this title evolved into the more familiar Saxon title of 'earl'.
+The House of Mar is recognised as one of Scotland's oldest noble houses, with its origins tracing back to at least the 11th century.
+The earldom incorporated Celtic and feudal European traditions, making it one of the most ancient hereditary titles in the British Isles.
+It had direct ties to the Kingdom of Mar, which was among the nine established Pictish Kingdoms.
+Initially, the leaders of Mar were known as "mormaors", a term signifying their elevated position in Pictish society.
+By the onset of the 10th century, this title evolved into the more familiar Saxon title of "earl".

-Ruadrí of Mar is the first known mormaer, or earl, of Mar from the 12th century, though the mormaerdom itself is much older.
-For instance, there was a mormaer of Mar present at the Battle of Clontarf in 1014.
-Ruadrí was a witness to a confirmation of lands to the newly established Abbey of the Holy Trinity at Dunfermline by David I in 1128.
-He is also mentioned as "Ruadrí mormar Marr" in the Gaelic notes on the Book of Deer, indicating that his floruit dates to shortly after 1130.